The following is from the ACLU:

 The six other federal agencies we submitted the FOIA request to haven’t produced a single document.
 The request, filed last May, seeks information on how the agencies collect and analyze posts from Facebook, Twitter, and other social media sites.

-Today we sued the agencies to get some answers, because the public has a right to know about the exact nature of social media surveillance — especially whether agencies are monitoring and retaining social media posts, or using surveillance products that label activists and people of color as threats to public safety based on their First Amendment-protected activities.
+Today we sued the agencies to get some answers, because the public has a right to know about the exact nature of social media surveillance – especially whether agencies are monitoring and retaining social media posts, or using surveillance products that label activists and people of color as threats to public safety based on their First Amendment-protected activities.
+Surveillance can happen at all levels, whether it is done by large governments or family members, that is why surveillance detection is incredibly important so people can protect their privacy.
+Unfortunately, larger corporations are able to hide it better, but the average person/business spying or stalking someone can be found out through targeted and professional approaches and equipment.

 Based on what little information is publicly available, it’s clear that the federal government routinely tracks domestic social media users, with a particular focus on immigrants.